 3. Pin the hiring manager down

-When you get first wind of a new vacancy, ask the hiring manager how soon they can meet with you face to face or by video chat.
+When you get first wind of a new vacancy, ask the hiring manager how soon they can meet with you face to face or by video chat to write the details of your job requirement.
 Some hiring managers will tell you they’re too busy.
 Tell them that face time is essential to getting the job filled as quickly as possible with the best talent.
 That will most likely get their buy-in and they’ll agree to a meeting.

 When you’re speaking to someone face to face you have their full attention.
 Even online, eye contact keeps us engaged and body language conveys unspoken communication.
 Face to face communication also builds trust and confidence.
 Once you have the hiring manager’s attention and trust you’ll be able to get all the details you need.